mapsacosta/cvmfs-nfs-kubernetes/README.md

-# OpenShift NFS Server exporting CVMFS mounts
+# Kubernetes NFS Server exporting CVMFS mounts

 This project deploys an NFS server in a stateful set exposing a defined list of CVMFS mounts.
 It functions in a similar fasion as the cvmfs-csi approach but doesn't make use of privileged DaemonSets.